 You can change the questions easily to capture feedback for a specific product, a particular webpage, or your customer service.
 Feedback buttons give you the power to create a customized questionnaire that lets your clients help shape a better experience with your brand.

 How often do the advisors you know get client feedback?
-If it’s been more than a year, it’s time for them to take action to implement either a financial advisor client survey or advisory board.
-They may uncover some changes that need to be made, but in the long run they’ll have happier clients, increased referrals, and a more efficient practice.
-Don’t forget to send us your client feedback experiences at [email protected]
+If it’s been more than a year, it’s time for them to take action to implement either a financial advisor client survey or an advisory board.
+They may uncover some changes that need to be made, but in the long run, they’ll have happier clients, increased referrals, and more efficient practice.